buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRoadDomain/PropertySets/Pset_OnSiteCastKerb.md

+# Pset_OnSiteCastKerb

 Properties for an on site cast kerb.
 <!-- end of short definition -->